 1. Difference in Meaning

-Bidding: Bidding is competitive offer of a price for a product or a service in order to own the same.
-It is the willingness the buyer shows in buying the commodity for a price by offering a bid or a price to buy the same.
-It is used in buying anything from books to ships and from tickets to advices.
-Bidding determines the value and in return the demand of the product and service offered by an auctioneer and also the determination of the bidder to buy the commodity.
+Bidding: Bidding is a competitive price offer for a product or service to own the same.
+It is the buyer’s willingness to buy the commodity for a price by offering a bid or a price to buy the same.
+It finds utility in purchasing various items, from books, ships, tickets, and advice.
+Bidding determines the value and, in return, the demand for the product and service offered by an auctioneer and the bidder’s determination to buy the commodity.

-Auction: Whereas auction is a process where buying and selling of goods is up for a bid.
-Usually an auction is held in order to get the best value of the goods and services to be sold.
-Many times marketers put up their goods and services up for an auction in order to get the best value for their sales.
+Auction: Whereas auction is a process where buying and selling goods is up for a bid.
+The purpose of an auction is to actively obtain the best value for the goods and services sold.
+Marketers often auction their goods and services to get the best value for their sales.
 The reason for putting up commodities for an auction is to get the highest price.

-In the language of marketing auction is also a sale where the price of a commodity is neither pre decided nor is it set after negotiation.
-The price is with the help of a competitive and open bidding.
+In marketing, an auction is a dynamic sale where the price of a commodity is not predetermined or set through negotiation.
+The price is with the help of competitive and open bidding.

 2. Traditional Difference

-Bidding: Traditionally bidding is placing a bid or a value of a product or a service up for a sale.
-Or you can also say that bidding is nothing but an act or a process of placing bids in order to show value or demand of asset product or a service.
+Bidding: Traditionally, bidding is placing a bid or a value of a product or a service up for sale.
+Or you can also say that bidding is nothing but an act or a process of placing bids to show the value or demand for an asset, product, or service.

-Auction: Auction is placing the goods and services for a bid where it allows the person who places the highest bid get to own the goods and services this has been an ancient tradition and has been practiced since ages.
+Auction: Auction is placing the goods and services for a bid that allows the person who places the highest bid to own the goods and services.
+This has been an ancient tradition and has been practiced for ages.

 3. Successive Difference

-Bidding: A bid is complete by the bidder when he or she accomplishes his/ her desire of acquiring the product and service.
-Bidding goal can also be accomplished when the bidder is successful in winning a contract or a bid of a job put for auction by an organization.
+Bidding: A bid is completed by the bidder when he or she accomplishes his/ her desire to acquire the product and service.
+The bidder achieves the goal by winning a contract or a job put up for auction by an organization.

-Auction: The motive for an auction is to call for the highest price for a good or a service.
-It is said to be successful when the auctioneer receives the highest bid to sell his goods and services to the bidder.
+Auction: The motive for an auction is to call for the highest price for a good or service.
+The auctioneer succeeds by actively receiving the highest bid and selling their goods and services to the bidder.
 So receiving the highest bid for a product or a service makes the auction successful.

 4. Motive Difference

 Bidding: The motive of bidding is to create competition.
-In simple business the contract or the object or the service can be handed over to the buyer of the property, bidding creates competition in order to increase the value and the demand of the given object be it a product or a service.
-The motive here is to create competition amongst the buyers in order to increase the demand of the particular commodity.
+The property buyer can receive the contract, object, or service in a simple business transaction.
+Bidding creates competition to increase the value and demand of the given object, be it a product or a service.
+The motive is to create competition amongst the buyers to increase the demand for a particular commodity.

-Auction: The motive of auction is to change the marketing plan of a commodity in order to increase its value.
-Auction is a different and a more demand creating mode of marketing.
+Auction: The auction aims to change a commodity’s marketing plan to increase value.
+Auction is a different and more demand-creating mode of marketing.
 It helps in understanding the value of a particular commodity.
-Auction increased the demand of a commodity.
+Auction increases the demand for a commodity.
 The motive here is to create a different marketing plan for the commodity.
-Commodity can be anything a product or a service.
+The commodity can be anything, a product or service.

 5. Value Difference

-Bidding: Mostly a bid is made to achieve the highest value for a commodity be it a product or a service.
-However some bids are made for business contracts.
-In such bids the organizations create an auction for contractors where the lowest price bid with the correct quotations and appropriate work is selected.
-However, here the bidding is to get the best work done in the lowest rate.
+Bidding: Mostly, a bid is made to achieve the highest value for a commodity, be it a product or a service.
+However, some bids are made for business contracts.
+In such bids, the organizations create an auction for contractors where the lowest price bid with the correct quotations and appropriate work is selected.
+However, here the bidding is to get the best work done at the lowest rate.

-Auction: An auction is arranged by an auctioneer to get the highest bids for his goods and services that he has put up for sale in an auction.
-Here the motive is to receive the highest value for the product and the service offered.
-A number of time the companies or organizations also organize auctions in order to determine the value of a commodity that needs to be sold in the market, in order to know its right value and also its demand.
+Auction: An auctioneer arranges the auction to get the highest bids for the goods and services that he has put up for sale in an auction.
+Here, the motive is to receive the highest value for the product and service.
+Companies often conduct auctions to determine the value and demand of commodities in the market.

-It is all about getting the right price for the product and the services offered by the companies or individuals.
-Be it a forwards bid or a reverse bid the motive is to determine the real value and demand of a product and service offered by the auctioneer.
+It is all about getting the right price for the product and the services the companies or individuals offer.
+Be it a forwards bid or a reverse bid.
+The motive is to determine the value and demand of a product and service the auctioneer offers.

-Some bids offer products and services for sale to highest bidder or to the person who pays the highest price for the goods and services sold.
-Where as in a few auctions that is held for selling contracts to vendors by organizations the organizations look for the best job offered at the lowest price in order to hand the contract over to the concerned vendor.
+Certain bids sell products and services to the highest bidder, the individual willing to pay the highest price.
+In a few auctions held for selling contracts to vendors by organizations, the organizations look for the best job offered at the lowest price to hand the contract over to the concerned vendor.

-Here are some articles that will help you to get more detail about the Bidding vs Auction so just go through the link.
+Here are some articles that will help you get more details about the Bidding vs Auction, so just go through the link.